getsentry/rfcs/text/0104-string-parameterization-output-spec.md

 Firstly, when looking at application data (traces, URLs, spans, etc.) it is most useful to look at parameterized values, because they represent aggregate behaviour.
 In the routing example, the `/users/:id` route is a useful entity to examine, while the unparameterized URLs are not.
 The first and most important outcome of parameterization is successful aggregation.
 Aggregation makes it possible to store, query, and compare data easily.

 The second outcome is downstream processing.
-Successful and consistent parameterization allows downstream features like Performace Issues, Span Groups, and Starfish to work correctly.
+Successful and consistent parameterization allows downstream features like Performance Issues, Span Groups, and Starfish to work correctly.
 Parameterization allows identifying which spans are abstractly "the same", which powers downstream features, and UIs.

 Lastly, good parameterization will reduce cardinality, and therefore reduce data storage costs and data processing times.